 A vacant rental property is like a pimple on the complexion of your real estate investment business—it’s all you can think about when it’s there and you look and feel so much better when it’s gone!
-That’s why we have put together 5 marketing ideas that will fill your rental vacancies quickly.
+That’s why we have put together 5 ideas for marketing rental property that will fill your rental vacancies quickly.

 We also recommend you check out our complete guide on marketing your rental property